 The success of the inaugural Cat Art Show LA caught many off-guard, attracting everyone from the executives of LA’s top museums to people who post cat photos and videos on Facebook and Instagram.
 It garnered national attention and was featured in numerous media outlets including Buzzfeed, Time, CNN and NPR, among others

 “Cats have been part of our lives for thousands of years.
 The Egyptians frequently aligned them with the gods and Pablo Picasso created masterpieces centered around cats,” continued Michals.
 “Now people post them on Instagram and our artists interpret them.”

 Currently, there are more than four million-plus combined Cat Art Show LA social followers on platforms including Facebook, Twitter and Instagram awaiting the next event.
-“Not only is this a contemporary examination of the impact of cats in our lives, it’s also a lot of fun, and so that is why we are bringing the exhibit back for year two in 2015.
-The fans asked, we answered,” stated Michals.
+“Not only is this a contemporary examination of the impact of cats in our lives, it’s also a lot of fun,” said Michals.
+“So that’s why we are bringing the exhibit back for year two in 2015.”

 Admission is Free.

 Hours of Cat Art Show Los Angeles: